Agriculture and climate change

 - Position the Ellinbank SmartFarm research centre to become the world’s first carbon neutral dairy farm, and open it to visitors who can see new technology in action.

-Investment of $15.4 million to provide information, tools and services to support emissions reduction, adaptation and climate risk management across the Victorian agriculture sector
+Providing information, tools and services to support emissions reduction, adaptation and climate risk management across the Victorian agriculture sector

 - Build the tools needed to support climate resilient decision making, and provide foundational data and information to support up to date and localised decisions.